Jawaani Jaaneman: Plot

 Jaswinder "Jazz" Singh (Saif Ali Khan) is a 40-year-old carefree womaniser who works in London as a property broker during the day with his brother Dimpy (Kumud Mishra) and parties at night in a bar owned by his friend Rajendra "Rocky" Sharma (Chunky Pandey), usually taking whichever girl agrees to go to his home for a one-night stand.
-Jazz, along with his brother Dimpy, has to negotiate a multi-million-pound deal involving a property in Hounslow, but his aged landlady Mallika (Kamlesh Gill) refuses to part with her home due to an old tree, and his repeated attempts to convince her to give it up for the new construction do not succeed.
+Jazz, along with Dimpy, has to negotiate a multi-million-pound deal involving a property in Hounslow, but his aged landlady Mallika Zaid (Kamlesh Gill) refuses to part with her home due to an old tree, and his repeated attempts to convince her to give it up for the new construction do not succeed.

 One night, Jazz is partying as usual when a girl spills her drink on him; she apologises and he carries on.
-The next night, at the bar, she reveals herself to him as Tia (Alaya F), a 21-year-old Amsterdammer who has come to London for some personal work, as she puts it.
+The next night, at the bar, she reveals herself to him as Tia (Alaya F), a 21-year-old from Amsterdam who has come to London for some personal work, as she puts it.
 He agrees to take her to his home.
 There, Jazz learns from her that he is one of three possible options for her father, based on a photograph of Tia's mother with him.
 When she tells him that she might be his daughter, he is aghast, but she advises him to take a DNA test to confirm the results.
 When the results arrive, it transpires that not only is Tia Jazz's daughter, but she also happens to be pregnant.

 A shocked Jazz initially refuses to accept the truth; when Tia offers to stay with him and deliver her baby at his home, he refuses, saying that he cannot take on the responsibility of running a family.
 She moves in next door to his house.
 He consults his hairdresser friend Rhea (Kubbra Sait), who is his age, for advice.
 She congratulates him and advises him to confront his being not only a father but also an impending grandfather.
 His reckless partying ways continue at personal expense, as once he falls from a bar table, drunk, and breaks his leg.
 His feelings for Rhea grow, but when he tries to make a sexual advance, she stops him and asks him to restrain himself from ruining their friendship.